The Singleton

 *Most of what we're made of is noise.
 The self is the tail.*

-He stared at what he had written.
-He stared at the Auberval tendon-load trace still open on the third monitor.
+He stared at what he had written, then at the Auberval tendon-load trace still open on the third monitor.
 The hair on his arms stood up.
-The softmax of his own perception, somehow, had just peaked on a watch he had never worn.
+His attention had collapsed, that morning, onto a single token he did not own — the softmax of his own perception had peaked off the distribution, on a watch he had never worn.
 A parameter he had not consciously encoded — a clasp diameter at zero point eight millimeters — had been written into his tendons by someone whose name was written on a yacht he had never boarded.

 "Aion."